yuvalmGS/gigaspaces-wiki-jekyll/xap97/jms-failover.markdown

 1. In the next `receive()` call, the client receives the first unacknowledged message.
 1. The `JMSRedelivered` header of recovered messages is set.

+{% note %}
-{% exclamation %} In GigaSpaces 6.0, the `JMSRedelivered` header is not set for messages redelivered from a Queue.
+In GigaSpaces 6.0, the `JMSRedelivered` header is not set for messages redelivered from a Queue.
 For more details, see the [Known Issues and Limitations](./jms-known-issues-and-considerations.html).
+{%endnote%}

 ## Asynchronous Consumer